Andrewpensoneault/HMC-B-PINN---Jax-tutorial/README.md

 # Hamiltonian Monte Carlo -- Tutorial
-Hamiltonian Monte Carlo (HMC) is a Markov chain Monte Carlo (MCMC) algorithm that is particularly effective in sampling from distributions that have complex geometries such as those with multiple modes, curved or elongated tails.
-HMC is also known as Hybrid Monte Carlo as it combines the Metropolis-Hastings algorithm with Hamiltonian dynamics from physics.
+Hamiltonian Monte Carlo (HMC) is a powerful Markov chain Monte Carlo (MCMC) algorithm for sampling from distributions that is commonly used for inference with Bayesian Neural Networks (BNNs).
+HMC is also known as Hybrid Monte Carlo because it combines the Metropolis-Hastings algorithm with Hamiltonian dynamic.

 ## How HMC works
 HMC samples from the target distribution by proposing new states of a chain using a Hamiltonian dynamics simulation.
 The Hamiltonian dynamics are defined by a Hamiltonian function that describes the energy of the system being sampled.

 At each iteration, HMC chooses a random starting point in the state space and then simulates the dynamics of the system by solving the Hamiltonian equations of motion using a numerical integration scheme such as leapfrog integration.
-The simulated dynamics is used to propose a new state of the chain.
+The simulated dynamics are used to propose a new state of the chain.
 The proposal is accepted or rejected using the Metropolis-Hastings acceptance probability that depends on the ratio of the probabilities of the proposed state and the current state.

 ## Advantages of HMC
 Compared to other MCMC algorithms such as the random walk Metropolis algorithm, HMC has several advantages: